Evgeni Malkin Game Preview: Penguins vs. Islanders

 Malkin Stats vs. the Islanders

-- The Islanders have given up 105 goals in total (3.2 per game), which ranks 18th in the NHL in goals allowed.
+- The Islanders have conceded 113 goals in total (3.2 per game), which ranks 18th in the league in goals allowed.

 |2023-2024 Season